10 Home Remedies that Raise Low Blood Pressure

 Consider compression stockings

-A quick home remedy for low BP is adding compression stockings or socks to your wardrobe.
+A quick home remedy for low blood pressure is adding compression stockings or socks to your wardrobe.
 While not necessarily a fashion statement, these stockings and socks can greatly improve hypotension symptoms by adding pressure to your legs.
 This pressure in turn helps increase the movement of blood throughout your entire body.”These stockings press blood flow back up toward the heart, improving circulation and increasing blood pressure,” Dr. Gelbman says.
-Compression stockings are also a known treatment for preventing DVT.
+(Here’s what to expect from wearing compression socks.)

 Add coffee to your regimen